How do I Choose the Best Legal Internship?

 Consider what else you hope to gain from an internship in addition to experience.
 You may be able to earn school credit through some internships.
 Some internships are paid, while others are unpaid.
 You will be able to work directly with faculty members, practicing attorneys, and sitting judges in the best legal internship.
 Your college will most likely be the best resource for finding an internship for you.

 A legal clinic internship allows you to gain legal experience while still in college.
 These clinics allow students to apply what they’ve learned in class to real-life legal situations.
-This internship, like all others, is supervised an attorney or a faculty member who is appropriately qualified.
+This internship, like all others, is supervised by an attorney or a faculty member who is appropriately qualified.
 Child abuse, real estate, and working with the elderly or disadvantaged are all common scenarios.

 For those hoping to work for a large law firm, a summer clerkship is often the best legal internship option.
 Clerkships are also available at mid-size and small firms.
 These internships are frequently competitive, and students who excel academically have an advantage.
 During the summer, many clerkships are available, but some are also available during the school year.